AestheticVoyager/Temporal-Difference-Learning/README.md

 But for backpropagation to work in a game like backgammon, after every move the network would require the “correct” decision and use that knowledge to train the network.
-As that informa-tion is not available, Tesauro used temporal difference methods.
+As that information is not available, Tesauro used temporal difference methods.
 TD methods are somewhat like backpropagation over time to assign credit or blame of some reward to a previous state.
 More specifically, when the network wins or loses a game, were all moves equally responsible for that win or loss?
 Obviously not.